Keeping the Club in Front During the Swing (WEB 9)

-"What does keep the club in front of you mean?"
+"What does keep the club in front mean?"

-There are numerous set up positions that change the position of the hands through the swing.
+There are numerous set up positions that change the position of the clubface at setup and through the swing.
 If any one of those factors is off, the club moves behind the player.
-Very few players have the club in front but still play well as long as they repeat the same set up and inswing positions.
-Changing one set up position changes everything at the top.
+Very few players have the club in front but still play well as long as they repeat the same setup and inswing positions.
+Changing one set up position changes everything at the top of the swing.

 Next, take your lead or target side foot while keeping your trail side in place and turn so your back is to the target side without moving the trail side foot as shown here.